-We happen quite frequently to be contacted through this blog and our email address – firstname.lastname@example.org – for information on sports sponsorship agreements, such as “How do you write a sponsor agreement?” and “Is there any sponsorship agreement facsimile we can use?”.
-These are some of the many questions that companies come up with when the time comes to draft a significant document such as a sponsorship agreement.
+We happen quite frequently to be contacted through this blog and our email address – firstname.lastname@example.org – for information on sports sponsorship agreements, such as “How do you write a sponsor agreement?“, “what are the key elements of a sponsorship contract?” and “Is there any sponsorship agreement facsimile we can use?”.
+These are some of the many questions that companies come up with when the time comes to draft a significant document such as a sponsorship agreement or sponsorship form.
 They are quite understandable: the agreement is not merely a significant milestone in a long journey, but it is a legal instrument under all aspects, which formally governs the relationship between the sponsor and the sponsee.

 Key elements in a sponsorship agreement

 Let’s start from stating that a sports sponsorship agreement consists, in most cases, of some fixed elements which may be summarised as follows:

 - formal definitions and explanation of the terminology used in the document;

 - obligations of the sponsored property;